 The Internal Audit function is outsourced and is administratively independent from any other units of the Company and reports directly to the Board of Directors and the Audit Committee.
+It is responsible for conducting independent appraisals of the Company's activities, functions and operations to ensure that an adequate framework of internal controls has been established and is operating effectively.
 The main responsibilities of the internal audit are the following: